charlieroberts/seagulls/README.md

 Most demos include both a minimal version and a "verbose" version that is heavily explained / commented.

+## API

+Almost all functionality requires first making an instance of seagulls using a call to `seagulls.init()`.
+From there, methods consist of one of three types:

+1. Defining `data` to transfer to the GPU
+2. Defining shader `passes` (either compute or render)
+3. Running a pipeline of shader passes.

+### Class methods
+- `sg.init()`.
+An asynchronous method that creates a WebGPU canvas and initializes it.
+- `sg.import( filename )`.
+An asynchrnous method that loads a shader from a serer as a string.

+### Data
+- `sg.uniform( number | array )`.
+This method returns a seagulls uniform object that can be used to create a shader pass.
+- `sg.buffer( Float32Array )`.
+This method returns a seagulls buffer.
+The buffer will
+be transferred to the GPU with whatever underlying values it contains at the time this method is called.
+Note that even if you are using a single value, you must still pass a `Float32Array` of length `1`.
+- `sg.feedback()`.
+This creates a texture that stores the previous frame of render output.
+- `sg.sampler()`.
+This creates a sampler object for sampling textures in shaders, such as the output of `sg.feedback()`.
+- `sg.video()`.
+This creates a texture using external video elements, such as from a webcam.
+- `sg.pingpong( sg.buffer, sg.buffer )`.
+Many simulations require ping-ponging buffers, so that
+a simulation will read from buffer A while writing to buffer B, and then on the next frame complete this process in reverse.
+This avoids race conditions where you are reading from the same data that you are changing.

+### Shader passes
+- `sg.render( Object )`.
+The render method returns a shader pass that can be used to form a shader pipeline.
+It expects a JS object with the following properties:
+  - `shader`: The text of the render shader, including both the vertex and fragment shader.
+  - `data`: An array of seagulls `data` objects, as described in the previous section.
+  - `onframe` (optional): A function that will be executed on the CPU everytime the shader is run.
+Use this to, for example, update shader uniform values.

+- `sg.compute( Object )`.
+The compute method returns a compute shader pass that can be used to form a shader pipeline.
+It expects a JS object with the following properites:
+  - `shader`: The text of the render shader, including both the vertex and fragment shader.
+  - `data`: An array of seagulls `data` objects, as described in the previous section.
+  - `onframe` (optional): A function that will be executed on the CPU everytime the shader is run.
+Use this to, for example, update shader uniform values.
+  - `dispatch`: A JavaScript array representing the intended dispatch count of the compute shader.

+### Run a pipeline
+- `sg.run( ...passes )`.
+Run a series of shader passes indefinitely, where each argument to the function is a separate shader pass.
+- `sg.once( ...passes )`.
+Run a series of shader passes a single time.

 ## Inspiration / Resources
 - [gl-toy](http://stack.gl/packages/#stackgl/gl-toy) : A minimal shader setup library for WebGL / GLSL
 - [regl](https://github.com/regl-project/regl) : A minimal, stateless, WebGL renderer